General linear models

 \[ \begin{cases} \text{H}_{0}: \text{R}^{2}_{\text{adj}} \leq 0.5 \\ \text{H}_{a}: \text{R}^{2}_{\text{adj}} > 0.5 \end{cases} \]

-In the sections above, we have shown that the model meets the assumptions of linearity, normality, homoscedasticity, and independence.
+In the sections above, we confirmed that the model satisfies the assumptions of linearity, normality, homoscedasticity, and independence.
 (Model validity requirement: True)

 Code